Expand description

 Plain

 If you would like to use a custom type for a field you need to implement the TryFromField trait for your type.
 This will allow the derive macro to generate the TryFromMultipart implementation automatically.
-Instead of implementing the trait directly, it is recommended to implement the TryFromChunks trait and the TryFromField trait will be implemented automatically.
-This is recommended since you won’t need to manually implement the size limit logic.
+Instead of implementing the trait directly, it is recommended to implement the TryFromChunks trait, which will automatically provide a TryFromField implementation with proper size limit handling.

 To implement the TryFromChunks trait for external types you will need to create a newtype wrapper and implement the trait for the wrapper.